fumbl3b/terminal-site/README.md

 - Tab completion for available commands
 - Command history display
 - Typewriter text effect for welcome message
+- Word-Guess game (like Wordle) played directly in the terminal
+- "Just show me everything" option for quick portfolio access
 - Responsive design for all screen sizes
 - Available commands:
   - `about`: Display information about me